vansh1975/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Scalability: If the API changes or you need to fetch data for 100 cities instead of one, your code (using loops and functions) can handle it instantly.

 Insight Delivery: Most stakeholders (managers/clients) cannot read JSON code.
-Your ability to turn that code into a Seaborn heatmap allows them to make decisions in seconds.
+MY ability to turn that code into a Seaborn heatmap allows them to make decisions in seconds.